 Kitchen Table Stories

 Dinnertime with your family is an occasion that supports emotional bonding.
-It’s also a great setting for us to share our stories.
+It’s also a great setting for us to share our stories and inject personalized learning.
 Make a point to juggle your busy schedules and plan family dinnertime around the table to celebrate World Storytelling Day.

 Parents of elementary school children can have them think about the theme.
 Then, when they’re done eating, they can tell their own “Together We Can” stories about how they got help from someone to accomplish a task or a goal.